Customer Acquisition: 7 actionable strategies to win more customers

 - Medium: Sometime late in 2015, Medium launched the feature to add a canonical tag to the contents you publish here.
 This feature instantly won the hearts of content writers on Medium.
 Now, you can directly import content from anywhere on the web to your Medium account and republish the same.
 And yes, you thought it right- Medium takes care of the content duplication part.
 You can import your old content without getting penalized for duplicate content publishing.

 - LinkedIn: Once LinkedIn was touted as a business connection platform only.
 Over the years, LinkedIn has evolved to become a professional network where you can publish your content, post updates, have business pages, and so much more.
 LinkedIn’s Pulse has helped marketers reach out to enterprise customers as well (easily).

-- Quora: This is one awesome place where people ask the question on almost everything (sometimes weird questions too!).
-You have a doubt?
+- Quora: This is one awesome place where people ask the question about almost everything (sometimes weird questions too!).
+Do you have a doubt?
 You post it on Quora.
 Quora is a vibrant question-answer platform where you can post your content as an answer to someone’s question.
 Two things happen simultaneously here:

 - You help a fellow person

 - Scoop.it & Inbound.org: These are again content publishing and networking platforms that give you more views, more engagement, and more customers.

 V. Co-Brand Content and Share Leads can increase customer acquisition rates

 What you were doing alone, will now be done by another brand as well.
 Confused?